cuba/PiuPiu/README.md

 #### `future` callback

 The `future` callback creates the first `ResponseFuture`.
 This future will will send the request once the `send()` method is triggered.
-There is also a convenice `future` method that accepts a callback so that you can delay the send for a later time.
-It also allows you to wrap the request creation process into a callback so error are handled in the `error` callback.
+There is also a convenice `future` method that accepts a callback so that you can delay it until send is triggered.
+It also allows you to wrap the request creation process into a callback so error are handled in the `error` callback if any occur.

 ```swift
 return dispatcher.future(from: {